crossorigin="anonymous">

-2. We lose fat cells due to cell death but our body generate new cells leading a fixed amount of fat cells over time.
+We lose fat cells due to cell death but our body generate new cells leading to a fixed amount of fat cells over time.

-4. If we want to lose fat we need to have more fat leaving the cell than entering the cell
+If we want to lose fat we need to have more fat leaving the cell than entering the cell.

-5. The food you eat influences how much fat your fat cells absorb and release
+The food you eat influences how much fat your fat cells absorb and release.

-6. Your exercise routine influences how much fat leaves your cell
+Your exercise routine influences how much fat leaves your cells.

-How fat gets in and out of the cell
+How does fat get in and out of our cells

-Fat can enter your cells by two mechanisms: Lipogenesis and Re-esterification.
+Fat can enter your cells through two mechanisms: Lipogenesis and Re-esterification.

 Lipogenesis is the conversion of glucose into fat.
 Glucose comes from carbohydrates that you eat.

 The only way fat will leave the cell is through a process called lipolysis.
 Your body increases lipolysis when it needs energy.
-This could be for exercise but will mainly be triggered by your non exercise activity thermogenesis (NEAT).
-NEAT refers to any energy demands that is not related to exercising, sleeping or eating.
+This could be for exercise but will mainly be triggered by your non-exercise activity thermogenesis (NEAT).
+NEAT refers to any energy demands that are not related to exercising, sleeping or eating.

 When the rate of lipogenesis and RE is greater than the rate of lipolysis, your fat cells get bigger.
 When the rate of lipolysis is greater than the rate of lipogenesis and RE, the cells get smaller and you are effectively losing fat.